daxferab/Libft/README.md

 #### ft_memcmp.c
 Compares the given strings, if they are different, it returns the character difference (in ascii decimal) up to *n* characters, else, it returns 0
 #### ft_strnstr.c
 returns the position of the first *needle* character in *haystack*.
-If *nee* isn't inside *hay*, it returns 0.
+If *nee* isn't inside *hay*, it returns 0
 #### ft_atoi.c
-Changes a type string to a type int.
+Changes a type string to a type integer
 #### ft_calloc.c
 Allocates an array of size *size\*count* and fills it with nulls
 #### ft_strdup.c